 Also, you have the obligation to preserve important accounting source documents and financial statements.
 These include invoices, accounting ledgers, journals, contracts and other relevant business documents, which may be necessary for the purposes of a potential audit or reconstruction of transactions.
 Generally, the relevant accounting documents must be preserved for at least 7 years after the end of the financial year.
 There are slight variations with documents relating to long-term rights/obligations for example, where the 7-year preservation rule starts after the expiration of the document.

 Finally, there are certain quantitative thresholds in place, which help you recognise the moment an audit or a review becomes mandatory.
-Despite the fact that reaching said thresholds might be quite a challenge for a smaller company, it is probably best to familiarise yourself with them early on so you wouldn’t be caught by surprise in the future.
+Despite the fact that reaching said thresholds might be quite a challenge for a smaller company, it is probably best to familiarise yourself with them early on so you won’t be caught by surprise in the future.

 Relevant thresholds regarding revenue, employees and total assets

 |Two of the indicators exceed the threshold